-By default, slow formatting option will be selected, use the arrow key of the keyboard and select “ Format the partition using the NTFS file system (Quick)”.
+By default, a slow formatting option will be selected, use the arrow key of the keyboard and select “ Format the partition using the NTFS file system (Quick)”.

 After some time, it will ask you to enter the license key for Windows XP.
 Type this official serial key: MRX3F-47B9T-2487J-KWKMF-RPWBY and click on the NEXT button to complete the installation.

-Once it will be done, you will get the old but very familiar interface of Windows XP with familiar startup sound.
+Once it will be done, you will get the old but very familiar interface of Windows XP with a familiar startup sound.

 Thus, in this way, we can install our old Windows XP system on VirtualBox Virtual Machine for testing legacy software or learning purpose.